sidhu-patil/delta_to_html/README.md

   - Superscript/Subscript

-Does not support the following elements, because few problem occurs with delta output:
+Does not support the following elements, because a few problems occur with delta output:
   - Formula